 You simply want a new guitar for the sake of having it.
 Or maybe you are upgrading to a more expensive instrument to match your new skill level.
 Maybe you are a collector?

 This makes the answer to this question broad and quite complex.
-So let’s explore the topic with some questions and perhaps a quiz.
-This might help you realize what you need or even want from a new guitar.
+So let’s explore the topic with some questions and a quiz at the end.
+This might help you realize what you need or want from a new guitar.

 What Guitar Should I Buy?

-The fact that you are even considering a guitar means you’re ready to buy.
+The fact that you are considering a guitar means you’re ready to buy.
 So I assume then that you have some money to spend.
-While this is part of the process, it’s not a very important one, as there are great guitars at most price points.
+Having a budget is important, but isn’t a huge factor.
+This is because there are great guitars at most price points.
 New and used as well!

 So when considering a new guitar, look at these items of consideration.
 And then answer them to the best of your ability.